Rainy season in Phuket can be great!

 - 6. Select a hotel on one of the 5 main beaches

 - 10. You can have a fantastic holiday in the rainy season!

 “How does the rainy season look like in Phuket” is the topic of endless discussions and a very stressful decision factor too, so let’s look at what we know.

-Online weather forecasts can’t really predict anything and will display thunderstorm icon even if it rains an hour
+Online weather forecasts can’t predict anything, they will display a thunderstorm icon even if it rains for just an hour.

 1. Phuket has mostly 2 seasons